 - Change direction to take on a new challenge.

-- Find a course by reading our advice on choosing a suitable course and university.
+- Find a course by reading our advice on choosing a suitable course and provider.

-- Then start applying – if you're applying to a university, submit your application before 15 January (18:00 UK time), or 15 October (18:00 UK time) the year before for Oxford, Cambridge or most medicine, veterinary medicine/science, and dentistry courses.
+- Then start applying – if you're applying to a university, submit your application before 29 January (18:00 UK time), or 15 October (18:00 UK time) the year before for Oxford, Cambridge or most medicine, veterinary medicine/science, and dentistry courses.
 (Following UK COVID-19 restriction announcements the deadline for undergraduate applications has been extended from 15 to 29 January.)

-- Look into finance and support for advice on course fees, funding, and adjusting to university life.
+- Look into finance and support for advice on course fees, funding, and adjusting to returning to education.

 - If you need student accommodation, there are different choices available – our guide will help you research your options and find what's right for you.

 - Preparing for study as a mature student – student support